-PhotoRec is an open-source data recovery solution specialized in finding photo, video, and other visual media files.
+PhotoRec is an open-source data recovery solution that specializes in finding photo, video, and other visual media files.
 In addition to data storage devices like hard drives, USB sticks, and SD cards, CDs, DVDs, and Blu-Ray discs are also supported.
-Beyond that, the internal storage on digital cameras can also be checked, so long as the manufacturer is supported.
-Some of those which are in this group include Canon, Nikon, and Sony
+Beyond that, the internal digital camera storage can be checked, so long as the manufacturer is supported.
+Some of those which are include Canon, Nikon, and Sony

 PhotoRec's interface is similar to that of Command Prompt.

-Although originally developed specifically for JPEGs and MOV files, with time, PhotoRec has grown to support around 200 different formats.
-Irrespective of the system, PhotoRec searches for lost files on the hardware level, making it possible to recover data from highly damaged or formatted data storage devices.
+Although originally developed specifically for JPEGs and MOV files, these days, PhotoRec supports around 200 different file formats.
+Regardless of the system, PhotoRec searches for lost files on the hardware level, making it possible to recover data from highly damaged or formatted data storage devices.

 Since it's open-source, PhotoRec is compatible with a wide range of operating systems, including DOS, Windows, Linux, Ubuntu, Debian, openSUSE, Sun Solaris, macOS, FreeBSD, NetBSD, and OpenBSD.